jjh13/poisson/README.md

 `make poisson`

-If you want to compile with GCC 4.9 for example, the command for generating the makefile would be
+If you want to build everything, including a minimalistic test suite, just run `make`.
+If you want to compile with GCC 4.9, the command for generating the makefile would be

 `CC=gcc-4.9 CXX=g++-4.9 cmake ..`